-SAS/OR 14.2 includes performance improvements in the LP, MILP, network, and NLP solvers.
+SAS/OR 14.3 includes performance improvements in the LP, MILP, QP, and NLP solvers.
+If you also license SAS Optimization 8.1 (or a later release), you can invoke it and SAS/OR 14.3 from the same SAS session.

-SAS Simulation Studio 14.2, a component of SAS/OR 14.2 for Windows environments, enhances its selection of modeling blocks.
-Details include the following:
+SAS Simulation Studio 14.3, a component of SAS/OR 14.3 for Windows environments, adds Linux support (on an experimental basis) and also adds an alternative user interface design.